easybuilders/easybuild-docs/docs/policies/ai.md

 # EasyBuild AI Policy {: #policy_ai }

-This policy applies to the use of AI, such as generative AI, LLMs, and AI coding assists, for:
+This policy applies to the use of AI, such as generative AI, LLMs, and AI coding assistants, for:

- * code and documentation provided to EasyBuild;
+ * code and documentation contributed to EasyBuild;
  * functionality that EasyBuild provides;
  * reporting bugs to EasyBuild.